tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Click and drag the visualization to pan to the left and right.
 Communicate that visualization panning allows for data to be analyzed across time more effectively.

 * Select an element on the legend to filter it out.
 Show that this allows data to be hidden as needed.
-With just a click, data can be curated to specific analytic needs on the fly.
+With just one click, data can be curated to specific analytic needs on the fly.

   * Emphasize to students that this is incredibly difficult to do with standard plotting packages like Pandas or Matplotlib.
-Having this type of functionality included out of the box with hvPlot is not only powerful but groundbreaking!
+Getting these out-of-the-box features with hvPlot is not just powerful, its groundbreaking!
 It would take longer to code the filter than it would a user clicking the legend.

   * Static visualizations require the underlying data to be changed in order for a visualization to be updated; with interactive visualizations, data can be filtered on demand.